karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-07-11-Supply-Chain-Analytics-Introduction.md

 Specific techniques used in prescriptive analytics include simulation, game theory, decision analysis methods.

-- Considering the foresight provided by Predictive Analytics, Prescriptive Analytics team made an efficient route planning based on likely changes in traffic, blockers and other factors
+- Considering the Insights provided by Predictive Analytics, Prescriptive Analytics team made an efficient route planning based on likely changes in traffic, blockers and other factors

 - This model optimizes the route that foreseeing the impact that may have potential risks in future

+- Prescriptive Analytics team work on simulations to evaluate Model and act according to the current trends which is foresight

 ![Desktop View](https://cdn.jsdelivr.net/gh/karthikchilamkurthy/Machine_learning@main/Data%20Sources/images/types.png){: width="400" height= '400'}